pbayer83/academic-kickstart/content/research/publications2.md

   # Choose how much pages you would like to display (0 = all pages)
   count = 0

+  # Choose how many pages you would like to offset by
+  offset = 0

   # Page order.
 Descending (desc) or ascending (asc) date.
   order = "desc"